micmejia/bible-dump/AMPC/Luke/Luke 18.md

 And when Jesus heard it, He said to him, One thing you still lack.
-Sell everything that you have and [^s]divide [the money] among the poor, and you will have [rich] treasure in heaven; and come back [and] follow Me [become My disciple, join My party, and accompany Me].
+Sell everything that you have and divide [the money] among the poor, and you will have [rich] treasure in heaven; and come back [and] follow Me [become My disciple, join My party, and accompany Me].